 Heart failure often develops after other conditions have damaged or weakened your heart.
-However, the heart doesn’t need to be weakened to cause heart failure.
+However, the heart doesn’t need to be cut to cause heart failure.
 It can also occur if the heart becomes too stiff.
-Love, Patience’s, and compassion are the first thing we must remember to care for our loved ones with it.
-As a family caregiver, you can help your loved one live a full, happy and productive life with knowledge and a few tips.
+Love, Patience, and compassion are the first thing we must remember to care for our loved ones with it.
+As a family caregiver, you can help your loved one live a full, happy, and productive life with knowledge and a few tips.

 What is Congestive Heart Failure

-It is a condition, where the heart is no longer capable of pumping enough blood throughout the body.
-When this occurs, the heart is unable to provide adequate blood flow to other organs, such as the brain, liver, and kidneys.
+It is a condition where the heart can no longer pump enough blood throughout the body.
+When this occurs, the heart cannot provide adequate blood flow to other organs, such as the brain, liver, and kidneys.
 The abbreviation for congestive heart failure is CHF.
-It may be due to the failure of the right or left ventricle loss or both.
+It may be due to the right or left ventricle loss or both.
 The heart becomes inefficient at pumping when extra fluid builds up inside it.
 When this occurs, congestive heart failure (CHF) occurs.
 As a result, the body does not receive enough oxygen.
 Among the many types of congestive heart failure, systolic and diastolic failure are the most common.

 Congestive heart failure culprits